-Daphnes are fully hardy only really in sheltered gardens, and grow more reliably in the South and West.
-D. Odora, the Daphne illustrated above left is the most hardy, H4 which is -5-10 although much depends on the position of the plant as it needs a sheltered spot.
-Daphne is difficult to graft and propagate, which means they are difficult to produce, as a result they tend to be more expensive than some other shrubs.
-Given the expense, and the fact that Daphnes are tricky to grow, it is important if you do buy one that it is planted in the right place to do well.
+Although most varieties are hardy, Daphnes will only thrive in a sheltered spot and grow more reliably in the South and West.
+D. Odora, the Daphne illustrated above left is the most hardy, H4 which is -5-10 although much depends on the position of the plant.
+Daphne is difficult to graft and propagate, which means they are difficult to produce.
+As a result, the shrubs are more expensive than some other shrubs.
+Given the expense, and that Daphnes are tricky to grow, it is important to plant the right place.